 Just prior to my diagnosis, when out for what I thought was a routine bike ride, I started to feel as though I might not stay on my bike.
 I was suffering severe vertigo, not the type of vertigo that makes for an annoying few minutes while you regain your balance but the sort that sends a shiver down your spine.
 I dismounted and turned the bike around, towards home.
 I should have immediately hailed a cab but foolishly, I decided to ride home.
 How I made it I do not know, without knowing that I had a brain tumour, it had well and truly taken over.
 I told my wife what had happened, she suggested that riding on the road be off my agenda, that I buy a stationary trainer as a substitute for riding on the road until I sorted out what was wrong.

-I was booked in for surgery to remove the tumour, a Petroclival Meningioma, three weeks after the initial consultation with my neurosurgeon, a short turn around but long enough for me to consider the consequences.
+I was booked in for surgery to remove the tumour, a Petroclival Meningioma that was crushing my brain stem, three weeks after the initial consultation with my neurosurgeon, a short turn around but long enough for me to consider the consequences.
 I chose not to dwell on them because it would have been self defeating to do so, I chose instead to trust fully my surgeon and the medical care we have in this country.
 I had a God moment the night prior to surgery, after my surgeon came to my room to say hello, to see how I was.
 He told me that he prays for wisdom before he operates.
 I had a peace about the whole thing that I did not understand.
 My spirit was calmed by his humility.
 From then on I was ready.